peterzandbergen/docker-janusgraph/kubernetes/Notes.md

         #   initialDelaySeconds: 30
         #   periodSeconds: 5
 ```

+## Fixed
+Leave it out and only use liveliness probe.

 # This has been put in `elastic-daemon.yaml`
 This ensures that the setting will be applied in all pods.